BraceYourselfGames/UE-BYGRichText/README.md

 * Support for Markdown and customizable markup.
 * Support for nested styles.
-* Simple to implement additional text properties.
+* Simple to extend supported text properties in C++.

 ## Feature Comparison